 A stakeholder is any person, group or organization who can place a claim on an organization’s attention, resources or output, or is affected by that output.
 They have a stake in the organization, something at risk, and therefore something to gain or lose as a result of corporate activity.

 The aim of stakeholder relations management is to influence stakeholder attitudes, decisions, and actions for mutual benefit.
 Stakeholders need to gain from the relationship or they may not be sufficiently motivated to cooperate.
+A skillful approach is required to balance as much as possible the interests of all parties involved.
+Thorough planning will build you the balance you are seeking.

 The benefits of using a stakeholder-based approach are: